kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-software-update.md

 Functionality
 ---
 I don’t see any difference in Software Update between Lion and Mt Lion in terms of functionality.
-You have the option to “download all and enable” or “manually select” which update is available to clients.
+You have the option to "download all and enable" or "manually select" which update is available to clients.
 Apple wants to make things easy for you so it defaults to an automatic roll, and if that is the case you don’t really care what update are available (just as long as they are downloaded and available) so the list of updates are on hidden on the second tab to keep things neat.

 ![1-mtl-SUS]({{ site.url}}/images/2012/07/1-mtl-SUS.png)